Skip to content

 Why did GPT-4o still win over Llama, MPT, and Falcon for this use case?

-For a personal chatbot where the product is coherence, creativity, and conversational ease, GPT-4o delivered the best balance out of the models I tried.
-Llama's efficiency and Falcon's open-source flexibility are strong reasons to revisit them — but for deployment-level experience, GPT-4o-based models consistently felt more fluent on my data.
+For a personal chatbot where the product is coherence, creativity, and conversational ease, GPT-4o gave the best balance out of the models I tried.
+Llama's efficiency and Falcon's open-source flexibility are good reasons to revisit them, but for deployment-level experience, GPT-4o-based models consistently felt more fluent on my data.

 How did you fix the short-reply problem after launch?